 Understanding Scars On Nose

-Scarring on nose is different from the rest of your skin.
-It can manifest in two major ways.
+Scars on nose can manifest in two major ways.
 The first type of nose scarring is sunken or “holey” scars, scientifically known as atrophic scars.
 They can be the result of very large open pores, scabs from accidents or acne.
 The other type of scar is called hypertrophic scars, which are raised and bumpy.
 Hypertrophic scars are usually caused by nose piercing or trauma.

 Dark Acne Scars On Nose

 If you ever had acne and it managed to spread on your nose, then it would have left some form of scar behind.
 Acne scars are usually pitted or atrophic in nature.
 They can be best described as scars that leave “little holes” on the skin.
-Atrophic scars can appear in different types such as Boxcar scars, Rolling scars and Ice pick scars.
 Acne can also cause hyperpigmentation which is basically a dark mark/blemish on nose.
-Cosmetic treatment is the fastest and surest way to remove these unsightly marks.

-- Raised Acne Scar Bumps On Nose – Raised acne scars fall under the category of hypertrophic scars.
+- Raised Acne Scars – Raised acne scars fall under the category of hypertrophic scars.
 These scars are bumpy due to the excessive production of collagen by the body.
 The body produces more collagen during the healing process than needed in order to recover the lost skin and tissues.
-This causes a raised scar on nose.

-- Cystic Acne And Scarring On Nose – Cystic acne can appear on any part of the face even on nose.
+- Severe Acne And Scarring – Cystic acne can appear on any part of the face even on nose.
 These cystic pimples are very painful and large and it can leave huge scars on nose.
 These scars are mainly atrophic in nature (pitted, scooping holes) and they require special medical attention to heal and fade.

 Nose Piercing Scars